We're diving deep into the gear behind Ruban Nielson of Unknown Mortal Orchestra's lush, ultra-listenable sound.

 Fender Telecaster

-As a member of New Zealand art-punk band The Mint Chicks, Nielson played a battered old Fender Telecaster, which you can spot in the front of the rack in this picture snapped from his home studio in Portland.
+As a member of New Zealand art-punk band the Mint Chicks, Nielson played a battered old Fender Telecaster, which you can spot in the front of the rack in this picture snapped from his home studio in Portland.

 Amplifiers

 When tracking guitars for Unknown Mortal Orchestra, Nielson tends to alternate between the sheer brunt of his Orange AD30 head and a smaller Fender Blues Jr. III, particularly using the Orange for heavy distorted drive on crunching riffs like ‘American Guilt.’
+For live shows, Nielson uses a Fender Hot Rod DeVille.

 Effects Pedals